robwarm/gpaw-symm/doc/exercises/neb/neb.rst

 * Can you think of a third type of diffusion process?
 Hint: it is called an exchange process.
 Find the barrier for this process, and compare the energy barrier with the two other ones.
+(If you give up look at :svn:`~doc/exercises/neb/neb3.py`)

 .. hint::